ldesgoui/head-empty/README.md

-# head-empty

-## Define parts of your configuration schema throughout your codebase
+Define parts of your configuration schema throughout your codebase

 ### Example